Communication with the OSMA Board of Directors

 District 4 - Robert Scott, Chair

 Rob Scott, his wife Joanne and son Matt currently own and operate Bridged Creek Farm, near Brantford.
 The farm consists of a 300-ewe flock as well as a recently built feedlot operation with an annual capacity of more than 2000 lambs, shipping 40 lambs a week to hit the heavy market between 100-110lbs.
-Rob has operated Bridged Creek Farm since 1992, has been a member of the OSMA Board for 4 years, is currently the Vice Chair of the Canadian Sheep Federation and is a Director on the Canadian Federation of Agriculture Board.
+Rob has operated Bridged Creek Farm since 1992, has been a member of the OSMA Board for 4 years and is a Director on the Canadian Federation of Agriculture board.

 District 5 - Heather Little